0xC0000054/PSFilterPdn/Readme.txt

 2. Place PSFilterPdn.dll and PSFilterShim.exe in the Paint.NET Effects folder which is usually located in one the following locations depending on the Paint.NET version you have installed.

   Classic: C:\Program Files\Paint.NET\Effects.
-  Microsoft Store: My Documents\paint.net App Files\Effects
+  Microsoft Store: Documents\paint.net App Files\Effects

 3. Restart Paint.NET.